Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 Developers are blocked by an impediment in the middle of the Sprint.
 The impediment is outside the Developer's control.
 What should they do?

 - [ ] Stop using Scrum until the impediment is resolved.
-- [ ] Complete the work that can be done and complete the remainder during the hardening sprint".
+- [ ] Complete the work that can be done and complete the remainder during the hardening Sprint".
 - [x] Immediately raise the issue to the Scrum Master.
 - [ ] Cancel the Sprint.
 - [ ] Drop the Product Backlog items affected by the impediment from the Sprint Plan.